 This recipe, as presented here, makes enough to serve three to four people.
 We enjoy the crunchy edge that forms on the top of the casserole.
-So I choose to use a larger 13″ by 9″ baking dish …one that you would typically use for a more sizable amount of prepared pasta.
-More crispy edges that way.
+So I usually choose to use a larger 13″ by 9″ baking dish …one that you would typically use for a more sizable amount of prepared pasta.
+I think my favorite for this dish is my Le Creuset Oval Au Gratin Baking Dish.
+The hearty stoneware holds the heat well so that the crispy edges are easier to achieve.
 If you prefer more of the creamy pasta filling, use an 8″ by 8″ high-sided baking dish.
 Delicious both ways.

 And keep in mind that this is easily doubled for that larger crowd.
 When doubled, it will all fit nicely in the 13″ by 9″ dish.

 Before going into the oven, a layer of cheese is added.
 Who doesn’t love more cheese, right?
 The timing will vary depending on the chosen baking dish.
 If the sauce is bubbly and it appears to be done, but the top layer hasn’t browned …you can always place the finished dish under the broiler for just a few minutes.

 For a milder flavor, substitute white Cheddar for the Gruyère and Monterey Jack for the Gouda.